Casper-Br/iMissYouTimerWebApp/README.md

 ## Why I made this

 I initially created iMissYou Timer as a final project for my HarvardX CS50x course.
-Later I wanted to continur developing it and actually deploy it.
+Later I wanted to continue developing it and actually deploy it.
 My goal was to learn full-stack development while building something practical that I could actually use once it was finished.
 Through this project, I learned a lot about building web applications from end to end:
 - Handling HTTP requests with Flask
 - Connecting the frontend and backend so they communicate properly